mylenavendramini/wonderlist/README.md

 ![alt text](/client/public/main-page.png)

-You can create a collection of trips, add cities and dates, and the app generates a timeline for you.
-You can plan activities for each day and mark the ones you've already done.
-You can also use a map to find the places you want to add for each city on your trip.
-These places will be organized by categories that you can also create.
-Wonderlist also tells you how many days are left until the day of your trip.
+Wonderlist is an application that empowers users to easily select and organize their trips.
+Users effortlessly create travel collections, adding cities and dates to create a personalized itinerary.
+With Wonderlist, users can plan activities for each day and keep track of the ones they've already enjoyed.
+They can discover the perfect spots for each city using an interactive map and categorize them for a well-organized journey.

+Users stay in the loop with Wonderlist's countdown feature, which keeps them updated on the number of days left until their trip begins. ✈️🌴

+## Installation

+Run `git clone git@github.com:mylenavendramini/wonderlist.git`.
+Run `cd wonderlist`.
+Run `npm install` on both the Server folder and Client folder.

+## Google Maps API

+Go to [[Link Text](https://developers.google.com/maps/documentation/javascript/get-api-key)] to get your own API key.

+Include your API key in your `.env` file in your Client folder.

+## MongoDB

+Go to [[Link Text](https://www.mongodb.com/docs/manual/reference/connection-string/)] to get your own MongoDB URI.

+The MongoDB URI follow this format: mongodb://[username:password@]host1[:port1],...hostN[:portN]][/[defaultauthdb][?options]]

+Include your MongoDB URI in your `.env` file in your Server folder.

+## Getting started

+Run `npm start` from the Client folder.
+Run `nodemon index.js` from the Server folder.

 ## Usage